ReScience/ReScience-submission/article/Larisch-2018.md

 Yellow represents strongly unidirectional connections while red represents strong bidirectional connections.
 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.
 This suggests that learning is based on the correlation between the neuronal activities in a Hebbian manner.
+Weak connections are emerged to neurons with a low firing under $5 Hz$ rate.
+If the postsynaptic neuron firing with a rate above $5 Hz$, strong unidirectional weights emerge.
-This is in line with the connection pattern presented in the original paper. (**be more quantitative there**)
+This is in line with the connection pattern presented in the original paper (see **Fig. 4** in [@Clopath2010]).

 If the neurons fire in a specific temporal order, this sequence is reflected in the connection pattern (see \textbf{Fig. \ref{Fig_con} left}).
 As in the original paper, the connections from neurons which are firing a long time after or before the post-synaptic neuron are weak, while they are strong to neurons which fired a short time after the neurons.